jbergonia/Hackintosh-Gigabyte-z390-Gaming-X/README.md

 - `EFI/OC/Drivers/OpenRuntime.efi`
 - `EFI/OC/Tools/OpenShell.efi`

-*Note: Backup your current EFI bootloader before using this one.*
+*Note: USE AT YOUR OWN RISK.
+Backup your current EFI bootloader before using this one.*